June 1, 2021 to June 30, 2021

 Ride Anytime, Anywhere – Greater Vancouver

 In times of crisis, everyone’s mental health needs increase.
-As we face an unprecedented health crisis due to COVID-19, CMHA, Vancouver-Fraser is responding as best we can to support our community’s mental health.
-So today we are repositioning Ride Don’t Hide as a virtual event – Ride Anytime, Anywhere.
+As we continue to face a health crisis due to COVID-19, CMHA, Vancouver-Fraser is responding as best we can to support our community’s mental health.
+So today we invite you to continue with the Ride Don’t Hide movement as a virtual event – Ride Anytime, Anywhere.

-So from today to June 30, you can ride anytime, anywhere – and self-isolate – to support critical mental health services in Vancouver-Fraser.
+During the month of June 30, you can ride anytime, anywhere to support critical mental health services in Vancouver-Fraser.
 Ride Anytime, Anywhere gives us an opportunity to work together for something good, while being apart.

 Date & Time